Skip to content

 Indicators of Compromise

 Before you start with DE, you need to know what indicators of compromise (IoCs) to look for.
-Threat intelligence sources are great for covering threats that are targeting any generic environment, but the point of DE is to fill in the gaps and build detections that cover your particular environment.
+Threat intelligence sources are great for covering threats that are targeting any generic environment.
+However, the point of DE is to enhance cybersecurity threat detection by filling in gaps and building detections tailored to your particular environment.
 So, how can you gather intelligence about threats that are unique to your situation?
 There are many IoCs, and not all are equal when it comes to detections.

 According to a MITRE Technical Report: TTP-based Hunting, commonly used IoCs include static characteristics of malware like hashes, filenames, libraries, strings, or disk and memory forensics artifacts indicative of attack.
 Signature-based detection methods look for IoCs like these as indicators to trigger an alert.
 The problem with purely signature-based detection is that attackers have learned to morph these or change them frequently, and they do this with ease, evading detection.
 Also, signatures are based on known IoCs, which were previously detected, reported and disseminated, making them useless against novel threats.